heyLu/mu/README.md

     tools like the `notes` example.
-DataScript, on the other hand, is written in JavaScript and intended for use in web applications and does not support some Datomic features that we'd like to have, notably the reified schema and history, which we hope to add in the future.
+DataScript, on the other hand, is written in JavaScript and intended for use in web applications and does not support some Datomic features that we'd like to have, notably the reified schema and history.
 - When should I use it?

     First of all, if you're already happy with Datomic and/or DataScript,